jina-ai/jina/docs/fundamentals/flow/flow-api.md

 # Configure Flow API

 **Flow** ties Executors together into a processing pipeline, provides scalability and facilitates deployments in the cloud.
 Every `Flow` provides an API to receive requests over the network.
-Supported protocols are gRPC, HTTP and websockets.
+Supported protocols are gRPC, HTTP and WebSocket.

-There are two ways of defining a FLow, either directly from the Python API or using yaml files.
+There are two ways of defining a Flow, either directly from the Python API or using yaml files.
 For each section we will show you both possibles way of configuring your flow.

 ```{admonition} Jina Client
 :class: caution